tcklpl/war/game/README.md

 Materials | glTF 2 | Materials are basically Blender's Principled BSDFs, textures are still TODO Scenes | glTF 2 |
 Animations | TODO (will be glTF 2) | TODO
-Images / Skyboxes / Cubemaps | Browser-loadable images | Preferably AVIF, as it supports HDR, has a small file size and is [pretty well supported](https://caniuse.com/avif).
+Images / Skyboxes / Cubemaps | Browser-loadable images or .hdr RGBE | Preferably RGBE

 > The main asset type used is and will be glTF 2, as it can easily contain a lot of stuff like meshes, cameras, lights etc. That otherwise would each require a separate file and loader.
 And some logic on top of that to attach materials to meshes and so on, using glTF files is just easier.